Guide to NYC Real Estate Investment

 The costs of, and the income from, ownership are critically important to the ultimate return.
 A question our clients often ask is how to get the most bang for their buck – besides negotiating a great purchase price on the right property in the right location.
 A powerful way to ensure that is to leverage the purchase.

-Two Approaches to Leverage
+Two Approaches to Leverage in Market Research

 The first, and obvious, is to take out a mortgage loan on the property.
 Foreign investors learn there are well-established and willing American lenders when looking for real estate loans.
 Domestic investors often put down 20% and borrow the rest.
 Overseas investors often make a 50% down payment.